-The German program at the Johns Hopkins University is among the most distinguished in North America.
-It has been a leading force in literary criticism and is internationally recognized for its strength in German and Yiddish literature from the Enlightenment to the present, as well as interdisciplinary approaches to the humanities.
+The German program at Johns Hopkins is among the most distinguished in North America.
+It has been a leading force in literary criticism with recognized strength in the intersection of literature and philosophy from the Enlightenment to the present.

 The program values the interaction between students and faculty at both the undergraduate and graduate levels.
 Undergraduates work closely with faculty to develop their linguistic skills and cultural competence.
 Graduate students enjoy the regular input of the faculty in developing original research topics that draw on developments in the field.

 The faculty is committed to the study of works of art in conjunction with political theory, gender and sexuality studies, environmental thought, history of science, religion, anthropology, psychoanalysis and media theory.
 The interdisciplinary orientation of the program has led to important contributions in the study of phenomenology and poetry, romanticism and gender, early modern science and baroque literature, the modern novel and print history, cognitive aesthetics and literary affect, among many other topics.
 A further interest lies in the problem of representation with an eye toward the aesthetic, epistemological, and political implications of this overarching topic.